emkolardev/ugallery/README.md

 ###u-photo options:
 - <b>image</b>: string, path to image
-- pixels: number, sets pixel width of image; this will actually get converted to a grid value based on its size and the size of the viewport (optional; converted to a grid value)
+- <b>pixels</b>: number, sets pixel width of image; this will actually get converted to a grid value based on its size and the size of the viewport (optional; converted to a grid value)
-- album: string, will include this image with others of this album in the lightbox (optional; defaults to "default-set“)
+- <b>album</b>: string, will include this image with others of this album in the lightbox (optional; defaults to "default-set“)
-- about: string, shows up as the image caption in lightbox (optional)
+- <b>about</b>: string, shows up as the image caption in lightbox (optional)
-- grid: number, determines the image width by setting the number of columns it will occupy (optional)
+- <b>grid</b>: number, determines the image width by setting the number of columns it will occupy (optional)
-- cushion: number, sets a padding on the image (optional)
+- <b>cushion</b>: number, sets a padding in pixels on the image (optional)
-- frame: string, can be ’light’ or ‘dark’; default is none; adds a 6px frame onto the image (optional)
+- <b>frame</b>: string, can be ’light’ or ‘dark’; default is none; adds a 6px frame onto the image (optional)

 ###about the u-gallery html component: